-Where is Virginia state in the United States?
+Where is Virginia?
+Location of Virginia in the United States.

 GPS Coordinates and Geographic Center Point

 The GPS coordinates of the state of Virginia are a latitude of 37.4316° N and a longitude of 78.6569° W. The most central point of the Old Dominion is located in Buckingham County, just southwest of the actual city, Buckingham.

 Total Area and Most Extreme Points of Virginia

 The total area of Virginia is approximately 42,769 square miles.
 Of the total area, approximately 92.6% of Virginia is comprised of land while the other 7.4% is water, in the form of rivers, reservoirs, lakes, and basins.
 Breaking these percentages down into numerical values, land areas take up about 39,598 square miles while water flows for an estimated 3,171 square miles.
 Based on total area, Virginia is the thirty-fifth largest state in the U.S.

 When explaining where a state is located, it can be helpful to express its location in relation to other places.
 Someone might not know where Virginia is, but by mentioning that Virginia is right above North Carolina, that same person might have a moment of understanding because North Carolina is a state they can visualize on a map.
 One of these ways of relating states to their surroundings is by depicting their points of extremity in all four directions.
 From north, east, south, and west, the most extreme points in Virginia are as follows.